H2Owater425/Simple-Bukkit-Downloader-and-Starter/README.md

 What do you want from me more..? 😢

 ## How can I downlaod this?
-- Simply download the latest release or clone this repository.
+- Simply download the [latest release](https://github.com/H2Owater425/Simple-Bukkit-Downloader-and-Starter/releases "Releases · H2Owater425/Simple-Bukkit-Downloader-and-Starter") or clone this repository.
-- Clone this repository.
 - *~~Via my [website](https://h2owr.xyz/work/sbdns.php "HW :: WORK_SBDnS.bat").~~* (very lousy and korean only 🤣)

 ## How can I use this?